openAMRobot/.github/profile/README.md

 # OpenAMR: affordable Autonomous Mobile Robot

 Welcome to OpenAMR!
 We're a passionate team of robotics enthusiasts based in the Mechatronics Lab of the BHT University in Berlin.
 Our mission is to democratize robotics technology by sharing comprehensive, open-source resources for building affordable autonomous mobile robots.
 Whether you’re a small or medium enterprise, an individual entrepreneur, or a specialist, we invite you to join us in creating innovative automation solutions.
+!!!
+For who want to know more - **[The Botshare Book](https://botshareai.github.io/Botshare_book/):** The AI Robotics playbook: From learning to implementation.

 ## 🚀 Project aim